dstapp/docker-ddns/README.md

 ![DockerHub build status](https://dockerbuildbadges.quelltext.eu/status.svg?organization=davd&repository=docker-ddns)
 ![Travis build status](https://travis-ci.com/dprandzioch/docker-ddns.svg?branch=master)

-This package allows you to set up a server for dynamic DNS using docker with a few simple commands.
-You don't have to worry about nameserver setup, REST API and all that stuff.

 This package allows you to set up a dynamic DNS server that allows you to connect to devices at home from anywhere in the world.
 All you need is a cheap VPS, a domain and access to it's nameserver.